UK Local By-Election results as a Barometer of National Political Fortunes

 Probably not, at least for some time - this is a relatively young parliament with a large number of 'virgin' Labour MPs who unlikely to resign their seats mid-parliament.
 Many of the ‘old guard’ (both Labour and Tory) either stood down before the election or lost their seats on polling day, so we would expect very few constituency by-elections at this stage of the game.
 Any further ‘defectors’ from Labour are likely to either go independent or switch allegiance to another party, rather than resigning their seats.
 Thus we will have to rely on the local results, and to an extent the opinion polls, to judge.

-Starmer seems to set great store by dismissing any need to be seen as a ‘popular’ and charismatic leader (he would in any case have a job achieving either!), but is desperate to overcome his reputation for weakness, and project strength.
+Starmer seemed to set great store by dismissing any need to be seen as a ‘popular’ and charismatic leader (he would in any case have had a job achieving either!), but was desperate to overcome his reputation for weakness, and project strength.
 His strategy was clearly to 'get the pain over with' in the early stages of his 'reign' and hope the electorate would have forgotten it all by 2029.
-It's no coincidence that he has also set much store by strenuous efforts on the diplomatic front, spearheading the 'coalition of the willing' and ingratiating himself with Trump at every opportunity (it has been said that he does this in order to spend as much time away from his unruly back-benchers as possible….I couldn’t possibly venture an opinion about that!).
+It's no coincidence that he also set much store by strenuous efforts on the diplomatic front, spearheading the 'coalition of the willing' and ingratiating himself with Trump at every opportunity (it was said by party skeptics that he did this in order to spend as much time away from his unruly back-benchers as possible….I couldn’t possibly venture an opinion about that!).

-He may well find this approach comes back to bite him if he continues to ignore his electorate…his 'legions' of new back-benchers, many of whom will have already felt the 'chill wind of constituency disapproval' in their mailboxes as a reward for their loyalty to Starmer over the more controversial issues, will have already started to wonder whether he is becoming a liability rather than an asset.
-The most surprising thing in all this is perhaps the number of different groups of electors he has managed to alienate by disadvantaging them in some way, and the speed with which he has achieved this.
+If Burnham cntinues the trend, partcularly with a tax raid against 'the well off', he may well find this approach comes back to bite him if he continues to ignore his electorate…his 'legions' of new back-benchers, many of whom will have already felt the 'chill wind of constituency disapproval' in their mailboxes as a reward for their loyalty to Starmer over the more controversial issues, have already ensured Starmer's demise, and may quickly start to wonder whether his successor is also becoming a liability rather than an asset.
+The most surprising thing in all this is perhaps the number of different groups of electors Satrmer managed to alienate during his tenure by disadvantaging them in some way, and the speed with which he has achieved this.
 The old maxim "..fools rush in where angels fear to tread" certainly springs to mind here....

-Starmer's real problem, though, is that as his electors, and ultimately the determinants of his fate, we have long memories......especially if we have been directly affected by his decisions.
-Quite a few of the 10 million pensioners he deprived summarily of their winter fuel allowance and who voted Labour in July are unlikely to do it again...ever.
-And that certainly won't help his party's vote share next time round, or the next.....
+Labour's real problem, though, is that as his electors, and ultimately the determinants of his fate, we have long memories......especially if we have been directly affected by their leaders' decisions.
+Quite a few of the 10 million pensioners Starmer deprived summarily of their winter fuel allowance and who voted Labour in July 2024 are unlikely to do it again...ever.
+And that legacy certainly won't help the party's vote share next time round, or the next.....
 To coin a phrase "...a pensioner's goodwill is for life...not just for electoral Christmas..".

 And what of Labour’s prospects ‘post-Starmer’ ?

-Assuming a Momentum-sponsored leadership team manage to replace this one next summer, the very policies which threaten to alienate the electorate (i.e. “Tax, Tax, Tax and spend...then Tax ‘em again”) are likely to persist unabated, with a burgeoning public sector and no attempt to control the welfare budget.
+Assuming a Momentum-sponsored leadership team with Burnham at its head manage to replace Starmer, the very policies which threaten to alienate the electorate (i.e. “Tax, Tax, Tax and spend...then Tax ‘em again”) are likely to persist unabated, with a burgeoning public sector, more inflationary public sector wage settlements, and no attempt to control the welfare budget.
 This could do untold harm to our economic prospects over Labour’s 3 remaining years, assuming they do go to full term.
-You have only to look at the Markets’ response to Reeves screeching U-turn on IT rate hikes this week on the long-term gilt rates to confirm that as a likely outcome.
+You have only to look at the Markets’ response to Reeves screeching U-turn on IT rate hikes last year on the long-term gilt rates to confirm that as a likely outcome.

 Comments